TouKhen/TouKhen/README.md

 # Hi and welcome to my Github! 👋
-### My name is Jack and i'm a full-stack dev specialized in front-end stuff.
-I'm currently working as a co-op student at [Mediatransports](https://mediatransports.com/).
+### My name is Jack and i'm a Full-stack dev specialized in Front-end stuff.
+I'm currently working as a Front-end co-op student at [Mediatransports](https://mediatransports.com/).

 I mostly work with **HTML/CSS** and **JS/TS**.
 Currently on two front-end projects, one on react native and the other on astro.js .